kmre/challenge4_code_quiz/README.md

 Create a timed quiz on JavaScript fundamentals that stores high scores so that progress can be compared against peers.

 Objective:
-The application must create a randomly generated password that meets certein criteria:
+The application must create a randomly generated password that meets certain criteria:

  Must have: